 You can also add an image to let user glance at your product or services.
 To do so, enable the option Use image choices and add images to each plan.

-Add Trial Period to Your Subscription Form #
+Add a Trial Period to Your Subscription Form #

 You can also enable trial period on your plan from here.
 To do so, toggle the Enable Trial Period and set the trial period details.
 You can set days, weeks, months or years for trial.